Hampshire - Grade II* manor house - Phase 1

 Penthouse Apartment - Kensington

 This project involved close work with an architect and builders to get planning and the building licence signed off.
-We designed a total rewire, all new bathrooms, kitchen, flooring and colour scheme throughout.
+We designed a total rewire, all new bathrooms, bespoke kitchen, flooring and colour scheme throughout.

 The Bell Inn - The New Forest, Hampshire

 This 18th Century coaching inn in the heart of The New Forest was in desperate need of a renovation - having not been updated since the late 1990s.
-Rooms and communal areas needed to be uplifted to reflect their countryside surroundings and more savvy clientele.
+Rooms and communal areas needed to be uplifted to reflect their countryside surroundings and a more savvy clientele.
 With a very strict budget we lifted the main dining room and bedrooms to create a more cheerful and contemporary space whilst staying true to its traditional routes.